Antonina Miliukova: Tchaikovsky's views on his wife

 Tchaikovsky himself insisted to his patroness, Nadezhda von Meck, "My wife, whatever she may be, is not to be blamed for my having driven the situation to the point where marriage became necessary.
 The blame for everything lies on my lack of character, my weakness, impracticality, childishness!"
 He considered his falling in with her, at a time when he had decided to be married simply for the sake of being married, as something to simply attribute to Fate.
 Nevertheless, he personally showed nothing but disregard for her after their separation, often referring to her as "the reptile".
 For the rest of his life, any news concerning her drove him to hysterics.
 A single letter from her could upset him for several days.

 He continued to disparage her to von Meck.
 "You will ask, of course: but how did we spend the time when she and I were alone together?
 She is very talkative, but all her talk comes down to the following two subjects.
 Hourly she would repeat to me innumerable stories about innumerable who had felt tender feelings toward her.
 For the most part, these were generals, nephews of prominent bankers, well-known artists, even members of the imperial family."

 "Next," he continued to von Meck, "she would no less frequently, and with a sort of inexplicable passion, describe to me the vices, the cruel and base actions and detestable behavior of all her relatives, with every of whom, it turned out, she is in enmity.
 Her mother would especially catch her in this....
 The third topic of her tireless chatter was her stories of life at boarding school.
 There was no end to them."
 He also added, "Desiring to know what maternal instincts she had, I asked her once whether she liked children.
 I received in reply: 'Yes, when they are clever.'"

 Things changed when Tchaikovsky returned to Moscow from Kamenka.
 Antonina demanded that he fulfill his marital duties in the bedroom.
 Tchaikovsky considered this change an act of betrayal.
 It sent him into despair and severely wounded his pride.

 Later years

 In later years, the couple met briefly a couple of times, much to Tchaikovsky's displeasure.
-Though she outlived Tchaikovsky by 24 years, she spent the last 20 of them in an insane asylum.
+Though Antonina outlived Tchaikovsky by 24 years, she was committed for the last 20 of them to an insane asylum.
 She died on 1 March 1917 in Moscow at age 68.